 University of Winchester

-Masters in Animal Welfare Science, Ethics and Law
+Masters in Animal Welfare Science, Ethics and Law (ONLINE)

-This course provides a strong grounding in animal welfare science, ethics and law.
+This 100% online program provides a strong grounding in animal welfare science, ethics and law.
 Students gain the necessary skills to develop a scientifically rigorous assessment of the welfare state of animals in a diverse variety of settings, and master the main ethical theories concerning our relationships with other animals.
 Students learn about the diversity of settings in which animals live or are used, including farming, transportation and slaughter, laboratories, homes, zoos and various other entertainment locales, and about free-ranging animals in natural environments.
 The core modules include:

 - Research Preparation and Development